 - Actions needed

 - A project is only finished until the last steps have been executed.
 Structured project management and persistence to execute all previously defined steps is vital

-- Confront top-down and bottom-up approach on a regular basis and derive the appropriate actions
+- Confront top-down and bottom-up approach regularly and derive the appropriate actions

 - Aligning People, Process, and Technology, finding the right balance is the key to success.
 Get into the continuous improvement mode